jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 ## Key issue: Late modal

 I don't have anything nice to say about 'cookie consent' modals.
-I think they're doing a huge amount of damage to the web exclusively, when the problems they're trying to solve happen on other platforms.
+I think they're doing a huge amount of damage to the web exclusively, while the problems they're trying to solve happen on other platforms too.
 Also, I don't think they solve the problems they're trying to solve.
 But hey, I'm not a lawyer, so I've mostly ignored them in this test, and haven't factored them into a site's score.

 However, throwing up a modal after the user has been using the page for 30 seconds is an awful user experience.
 The only 'sensible' way to show one of these modals is to use a small-as-you-can-make-it bit of JS at the top of the page, so you can show it before anything else, and the user can get it out of the way early.